arrownj/odps/intl.en-US/Release Note/Announcements.md

     A NATURAL JOIN operation is a process where two tables are joined on the basis of their common columns.
 Common columns are columns that have the same name in both tables.
 MaxCompute supports `OUTER NATURAL JOIN`.
 You can use the `USING` clause so that the JOIN operation returns common columns only once.
 The following code provides an example:

     ```
-    -- To join the src table that contains the key1, key2, a1, and a2 columns and the src2 table that contains the key1, key2, b1, and b2 columns, you can execute the following statement:
+    -- To join the src table that contains the key1, key2, a1, and a2 columns and the src2 table that contains the key1, key2, b1, and b2 columns, you can run the following statement:
     SELECT * FROM src NATURAL JOIN src2;
-    -- Both the src and src2 tables contain the key1 and key2 columns.
+    -- Both the src and src2 tables contain the key1 and key2 fields.
 In this case, the preceding statement is equivalent to the following statement:
     SELECT src.key1 as key1, src.key2 as key2, src.a1, src.a2, src2.b1, src2.b2 FROM src INNER JOIN src2 ON src.key1 = src2.key1 AND src.key2 = src2.key2;
     ```